 Driving your EV on underinflated tires can reduce rolling resistance and hence efficiency, reducing the range of your EV by several hundred kilometers.
 Simply stick a coin or penny into the tread to see if the pressure is enough or needs to be increased.

 Using EV tires not designed for your car

 Your electric car's tires were probably designed specifically for it.
 Determining the vehicle's characteristics may help determine the tire's noise profile, durability, grip, and rolling resistance.
-Your EV's tires are likely to satisfy the largest possible segment of owners, regardless of whether the tire is optimised for the vehicle or not.

 If you desire greater performance or wear rating from a pair of tires than your OE (original equipment) fitting permits, keep in mind that there may be tradeoffs.
-For example, a tire with more grip improves performance and braking but may increase noise and limit range due to differences in tire carcass, tread, and compound design.
-If you want a tire that wears slower and lasts longer, your electric vehicle may have less grip or longer braking distances.

 It's always a viable option to consider a different tire than the ones that came standard with your EV, but it's crucial to spend some time researching to find one that matches your demands.
 However, the tires fitted by the manufacturer have typically undergone extensive testing and development to optimise for that specific EV—are generally the best option.

 Everyone wants to save money, mainly to get the same product for less money.
 On the surface, two tires may seem to be similar.
 EVs have different rolling resistance rules than ICE cars.

 Changes in tire rolling resistance directly and significantly impact the total electric vehicle range—about three times the effect on a conventional fuel vehicle.